alxp12/golangcode-site/content/posts/2017-04-14-how-to-remove-all-non-alphanumerical-characters-from-a-string.md

   - replace
   - strings
   - symbols
+meta_image: 2017/remove-non-alpha-num.png
 ---
-It&#8217;s often useful be be able to remove characters from a string which aren&#8217;t relevant, for example when being passed strings which might have $ or £ symbols in, or when parsing content a user has typed in.
-To do this we use the `regexp` package where we compile a regex to clear out anything with isn&#8217;t a letter of the alphabet or a number.
+It's often useful be be able to remove characters from a string which aren't relevant, for example when being passed strings which might have $ or £ symbols in, or when parsing content a user has typed in.
+To do this we use the `regexp` package where we compile a regex to clear out anything with isn't a letter of the alphabet or a number.

 ```go
 package main